kevinhughes27/shopify-sinatra-app/README.md

 Deploying
 ---------

 This template was created with deploying to Heroku in mind.
-Heroku is a great cloud based app hosting provider that makes it incredibly easy to get an application into a product environment.
+Heroku is a cloud based app hosting provider that makes it easy to get an application into a product environment.

 Before you can get started with Heroku you need to create a git repo for you application: